From encouraging playground visits to hiring a German nanny, we give you a few pointers for learning German for kids.

 - Is German Kindergarten Right For My Child?
 Part Two

 There’s no better way to learn about the world than to see it.
 But what if you can’t afford to send your child abroad?
-The following information may help you find the kind of scholarships that can support your endeavour to put the world at your child’s fingertips.
+The following information may help you find the kind of scholarships that can support your endeavor to put the world at your child’s fingertips.
 Germany’s on the list — you can let your child learn firsthand about the world I write about in this blog!

 Scholarships for American high school students to study abroad